Grew • Command Line Interface

 .

-This parameter modifies how CoNNL-U and GRS files are interpreted.
-More precisely, it controls:
+This parameter changes how CoNNL-U and GRS files are interpreted.
+More specifically, it controls:

-- How edge labels are parsed (for instance, taking
+- How edge labels are parsed (e.g. taking into account

 @

-extension into account in SUD).
-See here for a detailled description about this. - How features are stored in CoNLL-U (columns FEATS or columns MISC).
+extension in SUD).
+See here for a detailed description. - How features are stored in CoNLL-U (FEATS column or MISC column).
 See here for details.

 This parameter is used in the transform